-The excitement of starting a company usually brings with it the realization that you need to raise money.
+The excitement of starting a company usually comes with the realization that you need to raise money.
+When raising startup funding, founders have many options, one of which is the use of Simple Agreements for Future Equity (SAFEs), a relatively flexible alternative to traditional equity financing

-Years ago, the startup accelerator Y Combinator introduced an instrument known as a simple agreement for future equity (SAFE).
-SAFEs streamline early-stage fundraising and save both startups and investors time and money they would otherwise spend drafting one-off legal agreements.
+Years ago, the startup accelerator Y Combinator introduced the Simple Agreement for Future Equity (SAFE) to help streamline startup funding and save founders and investors' the time and money they would otherwise spend drafting one-off legal agreements.

 The evolution of SAFEs, which have become the standard for startups setting out to raise seed money, shows the power, as the venture capitalist Ramy Adeeb has observed, of building something people want and then making it better.

-To overcome this uncertainty, last year Y Combinator introduced a so-called post-money SAFE, which, judging by its ubiquity, is a game changer because it enables a company and investor to determine right away how much ownership has been sold.
+To overcome this uncertainty, Y Combinator introduced a financing document called post-money SAFE, which, judging by its ubiquity, is a game changer because it enables a company and investor to determine right away how much ownership has been sold.
 It achieves that by, in effect, treating the capital raised via a SAFE as its own round.

 A post-money SAFE relieves the burden on founders—who rightfully tend to be too busy building their product and winning customers—to calculate the dilution to their ownership that an investment will produce.